-A six-month service-learning internship in the Global South is at the heart of the HNGR experience.
-Three essential elements of all HNGR internships are:
+A six-month service-learning internship in the Majority World is at the heart of the HNGR experience.
+The four essential elements of all HNGR internships are:

 Cross-cultural experience.
 Broaden your vision of the world through immersion in your host culture